le-n-qui/file-handling-demo/README.md

-# file-handling-demo
+# File Handling Demo
-Here is a teaching module about Python and its file handling capabilities in an interactive Colab notebook.
+This is a teaching module about Python's file handling capabilities using the interactive Colab notebook to help students follow along.
+This project was inspired by the 2021 Bioinformatics Summer Course hosted by the UC Santa Cruz Genomics Institute, and taught by Serafina Nieves and Brandon Saint-John whose support and guidance helped make this possible.
+I also like to thank Dr. Zia Isola and Raiida K. Thompson because, without them, I would not have known of this helpful course which did much to enlighten me about bioinformatics and genomics in general.